 Having trouble with your garage door?
 If you want to fix it yourself, it is important to understand how the mechanism works.
-This article focuses on the sectional garage doors.
 It is not the only type of garage doors, there are also one-piece and roll-up models, but we have chosen sectional doors, as they are the most popular ones.

 As the name suggests, these doors are made of sections.
 Typically, they contain from 3 to 8 panels.
 In residential areas, 4 or 5 sections are more common, but many coach houses built recently have 3 panels.
 The number of panels in commercial and industrial models often equals 7.
 In this situation, 24″ high panels are normally chosen, so that the doors could be used for large machines.

 Doors of this type open vertically, they slide up and overhead.
 Sections are suspended under the ceiling, which gives the owner a chance to make full use of the space.
 There are hinges along the length of every panel.
 These hinges hold the rollers in place and hold the panels together.
 Doors slide up and down in vertical tracks that are fixed on the opening with jamb brackets.

 In addition to the two functions mentioned above, the end hinges serve one more purpose: they make it possible for the door to seal.
 There is the #1, #2, #3 progression of end hinges, and each higher number spaces the roller further away from the hinge.

 The vertical track is also involved in this process.
 Graduated track brackets installed on the vertical track keep the bottom of the track nearer to the jamb while the higher-numbered brackets hold the top of the track further away from the jamb.
 This type of mechanism was first patented by Overhead Door Corporation.

 The top panel has a top fixture (also called top bracket) at the end.
 Its function is to keep the roller in the track.
 In the same way, there is a bottom bracket (fixture) at each end of the bottom panel.